 In DARVO, the abuser will deny, minimize, and justify their actions.4 There is a power in the simplicity of the DARVO scheme.
 The three-step process can sway personal and public opinion quickly.
 The accused use of DARVO techniques can happen so subtly that many people will miss the warning signs.
 Instead, they will fall into the pattern of manipulation where all evidence is criticized.

-An abuser may use DARVO in the following ways:
+DARVO typically unfolds in the following ways:

 1. Deny